 Is the juice diet healthy?

-The very action of juicing eliminates certain nutrients — dietary fibre is an obvious one as well as other beneficial nutrients which are found in or just under the skin and in the seeds.
+The very action of juicing whole fruit and vegetables eliminates certain nutrients — dietary fibre is an obvious one as well as other beneficial nutrients which are found in or just under the skin and in the seeds.
 An example is the white pith of citrus fruits like oranges, which is a useful source of protective flavonoids.

 High in sugar

 The combination of a rapid rise in blood sugar levels and lack of fibre may result in hunger and cravings on a juice-only diet.
 Some experts have expressed concern that drinking fructose in liquid form may impact the liver, and could potentially fool our brains into thinking we are still hungry, which may also increase appetite and cravings.
-The British Dental Association has confirmed a link between juice consumption and tooth decay.
-Read their tips to protect your teeth when drinking juice.
+The British Dental Association has also confirmed a link between juice consumption and tooth decay.

 Juicing for weight loss

 Most people are likely to lose some weight following a juice diet because it involves cutting out sources of fat and protein and significantly cutting calorie intake.
-However, the weight loss is unlikely to be sustainable in the longer term as you return to your regular eating habits.
-You should be aware that the amount of weight you lose will be dependent on your own individual circumstances, including how much weight you have to lose at the outset.
+However, the weight loss is unlikely to be sustainable in the longer term once you return to your regular eating habits.
+You should be aware that the amount of weight you lose will be dependent on your own individual circumstances, including how much weight you had to lose at the outset.

 There is currently some evidence to suggest that a short-term three-day juice diet may have benefits for gut health and in turn, benefit longer term weight maintenance.
-This is because the balance of bacteria in the gut is now thought to influence weight.
+This is because the balance of bacteria in the gut is thought to influence weight.

 Juicing for better skin